 She also claimed she was haunted by the sounds of a woman screaming somewhere near the the edge of Point Pleasant…

 Strange happenings continued in the area for nearly a year after the first sighting of the Mothman.
-Many would come to believe that the sightings of Mothman, as well as UFO sightings, encounters with men in black and Woodrow Derenberger’s meeting with Indred Cold were all connected.
+Many would come to believe that the sightings of Mothman, as well as UFO sightings, encounters with Men in Black, and Woodrow Derenberger’s meeting with Indrid Cold were all connected.

 Disaster struck on the evening of December 15, 1967 when the Point Pleasant bridge to Ohio collapsed into the sea.
 The tragedy took place in the middle of the local rush hour which meant the bridge was full of traffic on it’s way home.